mnit-rtmc/iris/docs/web_ui.md

 DMS.
 It is included in the IRIS repository.

 - [X] Generate JSON for cameras, DMS, etc.
+- [ ] Generate segment map layer in osm DB

+## bulb

+Bulb is the web front-end for IRIS.
+The mapping portion uses the [Leaflet] JavaScript library.
+The rest of the code is written in Rust, compiled as WebAssembly.

+- [X] Set up build using wasm-pack
+- [ ] Integrate leaflet map
+- [ ] Style segment layer with detector data

+## Phase 2 — DMS control

+### honeybee

 - [X] Generate GIF images for DMS
 - [ ] Turn into web service (warp)
 - [ ] Send SSE for DMS notifications